 I make it sound pretty straightforward, but we all know digital marketing isn't as easy as 1-2-3.
-The good news is digital marketing can be made a littler easier.
-There's a fast growing segment of the industry focused on marketing automation, and with each new tool it's becoming a more popular choice for businesses of all sizes.
+The good news is digital marketing can be made a little easier.
+There's a fast-growing segment of the industry focused on marketing automation, and with each new tool, it's becoming a more popular choice for businesses of all sizes.
 To show you how to streamline your campaigns, we created a short video on Growing Leads and Sales With Marketing Automation:

 1. Wise Up to What Customers Want

 Your site's analytics and the feedback you get via comments and social media make up a cornucopia of data and insight that's waiting for you to dig into like Thanksgiving dinner.
 This abundance of information you have on your customers allows you to profile, qualify and segment the people who show interest in your products and services.
 Once you know exactly who your customers are, you can create targeted messages and campaigns that will increase your conversion rates across the board.

 Marketing automation's use of email isn't your father's email marketing.
 We're not talking about a single email blast to hundreds of customers because let's be serious, that kind of impersonal outreach doesn't do much good in this day and age.
 These days, it's all about personalization.
 And I know what you're thinking: how does automation = personalization?
 And the simple answer is it allows you to do things that are manually impossible (or at least difficult).

 For example, when a customer gives you their email address in exchange for a downloaded resource, you can set your marketing automation software to automatically send them an email, perhaps with a link to another resource or even your main call to action now that the lead is qualified.
 This is something you just don't have the time to do multiple times a day, so in the end, yes it's "automated" but it's undoubtedly more personal too.

 3. Improve Landing Page Personalization